NHS App Could Become 'Health Passport' To Prove Covid-Free Status

-The NHS Covid app could be used as a “health passport” that includes vaccinations and negative test results to allow access to live events and nightclubs.
+The NHS app could be used as a “health passport” that includes vaccinations and negative test results to allow access to live events and nightclubs.

-It is understood that the government’s new review of “Covid certification” will include the option of using the smartphone app that has been downloaded 21 million times since its launch last year.
+It is understood that the government’s new review of “Covid certification” will include the option of using a smartphone app for bookings and appointments.

+The NHS Covid App, which has been downloaded 21 million times since its launch last year, would have privacy issues that make its adaption difficult.

+But the more generic NHS App already allows people to see their medical records — including vaccinations — and test results are shared with the GP databases.

 The idea of digital “immunity certificates” for use both at home and abroad has grown in recent weeks, with figures like former PM Tony Blair saying they will become “inevitable”.